LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 - Read all the posts and clicked all the links
 - Completed the feedback survey

-You could say that instead of casually strolling along, I started jogging with intention up the long Rails ramp.
+You could say that instead of casually strolling along the long Rails ramp, I started jogging with intention.

 I'm still accelerating; moving faster towards proficiency and happiness while trying to repay the debt of gratitude I have.